Is there a dresscode?

 Am I allowed to take photos or videos?

 You may take photos before and after the concert.
-Taking photos during the concert disturbs the concentration of the musicians and other of visitors.
+Taking photos during the concert disturbs the concentration of the musicians and other visitors.

 How long is the interval?